newchuyalong/libgdx-learning/Contributing.md

   * Reflection.
 Use the utilities in [com.badlogic.gdx.utils.reflect](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/utils/reflect) package instead.
   * Multithreading.
 There is only support for [Timers](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/utils/Timer.java).

+If you add any new classes, determine if they are compatible with GWT and add either include or exclude elements to the [GWT module](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx.gwt.xml).

+Some classes (such as Matrix4 or BufferUtils) are emulated in the GWT backend due to certain compatibility requirements or native code.
+If you modify any these classes, please make sure that your changes get ported to the emulated version.

 ### Performance Considerations ###

 Libgdx is meant to run on both desktop and mobile platforms, including browsers (JavaScript!).
 While the desktop HotSpot VM can take quite a beating in terms of unnecessary allocations, Dalvik and consorts don't.